Zartix0/d/README.md

-# 🔰 Fake Safeguard Bot
+# 🔰 Free Fake Safeguard Bot

 ## 💬 How to Set Up:
 Simply DM **@FakeVerificationsBot** on Telegram to set it up.
 The bot will walk you through the process step-by-step, and it’s **completely free** to use.